 Projects: You will be assigned between two to four projects to complete during the semester, each worth 100 points.
 For these projects you may work with a partner or in a group of no more than four people.
-Most of these we will work on in class, but you may need to finish them at home.
+Working in a group will also give you Participation Points, as long as you document your collaboration in some way.
 If I receive identical project submissions but no documentation for collaboration, you will not receive points for the project.
 These projects will emphasize concepts that the book does not cover well and are a required part of the learning objectives, so they are required!
 Don't ignore them.

 Midterm and Final Exams: The midterm exam and the departmental final exam must be taken in person.
-I will schedule class time for you to take these exams.
+If you cannot come to Valencia Campus to take these exams, you will need to make arrangements to have the exam proctored.
+Talk to me as soon as possible about how to find a proctor.
 The midterm counts 10% of your course grade and the final counts 30% of your course grade.
 Also, you must score at least a 70% on the final exam to pass the course.